Montgomery County Wills Lawyer

 Only adults over the age of 18 who have legal capacity can execute a valid will.
 In order for a will to be enforceable, it must be signed in presence of two credible witnesses.
 Although not required, it is also beneficial to have wills notarized.

 A will that was executed out of state will be enforceable in Montgomery County as long as it was executed in accordance with the laws of the state where it was executed.
-For more information about executing a valid will, consult with a knowledgeable Montgomery County wills lawyer.
+For more information about executing a valid will, consult with a knowledgeable MoCo wills lawyer.

 Key Provisions in a Will